Accenture/mercury/guides/CHAPTER-1.md

 composable application.
 Each function is addressable by a unique "route name" and you can use PoJo for input and output.

 In the above example, the function is called "hello.simple".
-The input is an AsyncHttpRequest object, meaning that this function is likely a "Backend for Frontend (BFF)" module that is invoked by a REST endpoint.
+The input is an AsyncHttpRequest object, meaning that this function is a "Backend for Frontend (BFF)" module that is invoked by a REST endpoint.

 When a function finishes processing, its output will be delivered to the next function.

-> Writing code in the first principle of "input-process-output" promotes Test Driven Development (TDD) because interface contact is likely to be clearly defined.
+> Writing code in the first principle of "input-process-output" promotes Test Driven Development (TDD) because interface contact is clearly defined.
 Self-containment means code is more readable too.

 ### Event orchestration